united-manufacturing-hub/benthos-umh/README.md

 - (WAGO PFC100, 750-8101) Connect Anonymously
 - (WAGO PFC100, 750-8101) Connect Username / Password
 - (WAGO PFC100, 750-8101) Connect and get one float number
-- (WAGO PFC100, 750-8101) Connect and subscribe to two numbers (and verify that only data gets sent if it has changed)

 These tests are executed with a local github runner called "hercules", which is connected to a isolated testing network.